vvanwedd/heritagevisualisation/source/examples.rst

     <img src="_static/images/samples_charlesVSeal.jpg" height="300px">

-Detail on face side of the seal of Emperor Charles V, 1519-1556 (© KU Leuven).
+Detail on face side of the seal of Emperor Charles V, 1519-1556 (© KU Leuven Archives).

 What
 ----